carl2087/life-sort-drf-api/README.md

  * owner - One to one relationship with a specific user instance.
  * date created - Date and time for the creation of the profile.
  * date updated - Date and time when the profile was last updated.
- * image - Image that is displayed witin the users profile.
+ * image - Image that is displayed within the users profile.

 ![Profile model schema](static/images-database/profile-schema.png)